Building a brighter future

 This is our opportunity to forge a clearer path and build a brighter future.
 With the Schools Digital Strategy (SDS), our schools will be empowered to determine their own digital future and be supported with the digital skills and tools they need to succeed.

-Click on animation to watch.
+Click on the animation to watch.

 Digital delivery becomes fully integrated across the department and sector-leading expertise is developed.
 Students enjoy equitable access to digital resources and smart devices, and the department provides strategic advice based on data-driven insights.